pammacdotnet/TypstPaper/paper.typ

     ),
   ),
 ) <fig:setshow>
-One of Typst's key strengths is its composability: styles can be defined as functions or mixins, enabling modular and reusable design systems.
+One of Typst's key strengths is its composability: styles can be defined as functions or _mixins_, enabling modular and reusable design systems.
 For instance, a custom heading style can encapsulate font choices, spacing, and numbering logic, then be reused across the document with variations.
 The system also handles inheritance and cascading predictably, avoiding the complexity seen in some web CSS models.
 By combining the rigor of traditional typesetting with modern programming paradigms, Typst provides a powerful yet intuitive way to manage document styling, whether for academic papers, technical reports, or dynamic publications.
 For instance, the style rules necessary to produce @fig:affine are presented in @fig:setshow.